Consensys/doc.ethsigner/docs/Reference/Multikey-Parameters.md

 # Multikey Parameters

-Create a TOML configuration file for each key that signs transactions.
-Keys can be stored in a V3 keystore file, Hashicorp Vault, or Azure Key Vault.

-The filename must be formatted as `[<prefix>]<accountAddress>.toml` and must be located in the directory specified using the [`multikey-signer --directory`](../CLI/CLI-Syntax#multikey-options) command line option.

-The optional `[metadata]` section in the TOML files is used for data that is not required by EthSigner.
+The optional `[metadata]` section in the TOML files contains data that is not required by EthSigner.
 The `[signing]` section contains the parameters required for the signing type.

 !!! important
     All parameters in the `[signing]` section are mandatory.

 ## File-based Signing

 !!! example
     ```